Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Results

+We start by considering different graph layers as described in the \textit{Materials and Methods} section and vary the number of layers between 1 and 3 and the number of channels per layer from 32 to 1024.
 We observe that the ARMAConv model with three layers and 512 channels per layer performs best with respect to the validation MAPE (\Cref{fig:spatial_dynamics_GNN_gridheat}, Panel B), while only the GATConv models with the highest MAPEs need substantially less training time (\Cref{fig:spatial_dynamics_GNN_gridheat}, Panel C).
 We thus refine the grid search for the ARMAConv model to seven layers and observe that the models with six or seven layers and 512 channels per layer perform best.
-While the validation MAPE for seven layers, 9.03~\%, is slightly larger than that for six layers, 8.98~\% (\Cref{fig:spatial_dynamics_GNN_gridheat}, Panel D), the training time for seven layers, 31.46 minutes, is reduced by almost a factor of two compared with the model with six layers, which requires 58.38 minutes of training (\Cref{fig:spatial_dynamics_GNN_gridheat}, Panel E).
-In~\Cref{fig:spatial_dynamics_GNN_gridheat} (Panel F), we report an additional assessment on hyperparameter tuning, testing the parameters that are specific to the ARMAConv model: the numbers of parallel GCS stacks and iterations per stack.
-For details, we again refer to the \textit{Materials and Methods} section and the original publication of the ARMAConv model~\cite{bianchi_graph_2021}.
+While the validation MAPE for seven layers, 9.03~\%, is slightly larger than that for six layers, 8.98~\% (\Cref{fig:spatial_dynamics_GNN_gridheat}, Panel D), the training time for seven layers, 31.46 minutes, is reduced by almost a factor of two compared with the model with six layers, which requires 58.38 minutes of training (\Cref{fig:spatial_dynamics_GNN_gridheat}, Panel E). \MK{This counterintuitive reduction in total training time results from the early stopping mechanism: although the computational cost per epoch increases with model depth, the 7-layer model converged in substantially fewer epochs across the cross-validation folds compared to the 6-layer model.} \MK{To ensure that this large architecture remains stable, we analyze the learning dynamics.
+As shown in~\cref{fig:learning_curve}, training and validation errors decrease without divergence.
+At the best epoch (1277), the validation MAPE is comparable to the training MAPE, confirming robust generalization without overfitting.